FACILITATORS

 • Great tips for ways to staying connected and relevant to your daughter, and enjoy each other’s company!

 Contact your nearest Fathers Celebrating Daughters facilitator to schedule a workshop for your school or community (see below).
+If you’re keen to become a Fathers Celebrating Daughters facilitator see here for info about how you can fulfill this exciting and worthy dream.

 Dads are important.
 More than you know.